 To test our backpacking chairs, we took them just about everywhere we went throughout the spring and summer.
-From backcountry overnights to days at the crag, from concerts at the park to chilling on the beach, we did a lot of sitting to bring you a comprehensive review of the lightest chairs on the market.
+From backpacking excursions to days at the crag, from concerts at the park to chilling on car camping trips in the woods, we did a lot of sitting to bring you a comprehensive review of the lightest chairs on the market.
 We gave them to our friends, family, and strangers to read, sunbathe, and drink beer in.
 We came up with four metrics to evaluate these portable thrones: comfort, size & weight, stability, and ease of use.

 If a chair doesn't make you more comfortable, what's the point?
 For this metric, we looked at a wide range of qualities, delving into the why's and how's of comfort.
 Ultimately, every person we asked to test agreed unanimously on the most comfortable ones.
-The criteria included fabric type, cushioning, back and strap comfort, width, and height.
-We sat in parking lots, on the beach, on dirt, and anything else we could to push these portable chairs to their limit.
+The criteria included back positioning, fabric type, cushioning, width, and height.
+We sat in sand, dirt, grass, parking lots, sharp rocky terrain, and anything else we could to push these portable chairs to their limit.
 Our testers could often be found with four chairs set up at a time, hopping back and forth between them to identify the small details that make each product unique.
 After weeks of testing, we let our butts and backs speak for themselves to assign scores for this metric.

 Size & Weight